A DAY IN THE LIFE OF A MARCO’S FRANCHISEE

 When orders come in from walk-ins, telephone calls or the website, team members flatten a dough ball using a dough sheeter, which helps spread out the dough, then hand-toss it to make a perfect crust.
 They then ladle on Marco’s sauce and add the toppings.

-Once a pizza is ready, it’s popped onto the conveyor belt for a 6-minute ride in the oven at 425 degrees, the perfect time and temperature for a perfect pie.
-Orders are stacked in warming carriers for delivery drivers to whisk out the door.
-“Our goal is to be out the door in 19 minutes,” Stu says.
-Other team members are working the counter, taking orders and sometimes directing customers to the adjacent small dining area, where Stu recently added new seating.
-During lunch, this helps increase sales because so many office workers prefer to eat outside rather than order a pizza.
+Other team members are working the counter, taking orders and sometimes directing customers to the adjacent dining area, where Stu recently added new seating.
+During lunch, this helps increase sales because so many office workers prefer to eat outside rather than order a pizza in to their office.
 Because he can make a pizza so quickly, his customers can get in and out in less than 45 minutes.

-“People are very time-crunched during lunch, and the conception is it will take 15 to 20 minutes.
-People that know us know we’ll have it ready in 10 minutes,” Stu says.
+“People are very time-crunched during lunch, and the conception is it will take 15 to 20 minutes to get a pizza.
+People that know us know we’ll have it ready in 10 minutes for pick-up,” Stu says.

 The lunch rush dies down around 2 p.m., and Stu and his team spend the next three hours doing prep work.
 They prepare Marco’s special tomato sauce and chop fresh bell peppers, onions and tomatoes.
 They make a new batch of dough, adding bags of special spring wheat flour to a large mixer with just the right amount of filtered water until the giant dough hook brings the batch to the right consistency.

 The dough is dumped out onto a large wooden prep table.
 Workers use pastry knives with an expert eye, cutting away the perfect amount to be patted into a ball that’s placed on a pan and stacked in a warm place to rise.
-After rising, each ball of dough is punched down, brushed with oil and covered with plastic wrap, it sites in the proofer, taking 8-12 hours to rise and will be ready to be made into the perfect pizza pie the next day.
+After rising, each ball of dough is punched down, brushed with oil, covered with plastic wrap and placed in the proofer, taking 8-12 hours to rise and be ready to be made into the perfect pizza pie the next day.

 Dinner picks up just before 5 p.m. — or a little later in the summertime.
-Everyone stops whatever he or she is doing to handle the rush that typically lasts until around 8:30 p.m.
+Everyone stops whatever he or she is doing to handle the rush, which typically lasts until around 8:30 p.m.